zextras/tech-doc/source/carbonio/_management/backup.rst

 .. grid::
    :gutter: 3

-   .. grid-item-card:: Via the Administration Zimlet
+   .. grid-item-card:: Via the Administration Console
       :columns: 6

-      To start a BackupPurge via the Administration Zimlet:
+      To start a BackupPurge via the Administration Console:

       - Click the |backup| tab (be sure to have a valid license).